kvutien/Project-ETHDenver-bootcamp/session_7/README_7.md

 mapping(address => Payment) public payments;    // cheat: not yet an array.
 Only last payment is recorded

 ```
+- ***Cheat warning***: the current implementation does not yet use an array.
+Only last payment is recorded.
+To create an array of payments for each user, see https://docs.soliditylang.org/en/v0.4.21/types.html#arrays.

 - The function `recordPayment` is
 ```
 function recordPayment(address _sender, uint256 _amount, address _recipient) public{